Litter Boxes for Handicapped Cats

 - Self-cleaning is a lifesaver for pet owners who are always away.
 While you’re at work, your handicapped cat will need to visit the toilet several times.
-The presence of poop, wet and dirty litter might discourage it from doing the business.
+The presence of poop, wet and dirty litter might discourage it from doing business.
 Retention is harmful to both the intestine and urinary system.
 With an automatic litter box, you make sure the litter box is always clean & fresh.

 - Materials.
 Plastic can be different: some kinds of it are unsuitable for litter boxes due to their porous texture, while others are more hygienic and even feature an antimicrobial cover.
 Check what the litter box is made of.
 Mind that the surface should be non-sticky.

 - Wall height.
-If your cat is an active litter kicker, opt for a dome: it is closed and will prevent scattering of dust and dirt.
+If your cat is an active litter kicker, opt for a dome: it is closed and will prevent the scattering of dust and dirt.
 High-wall litter boxes (15 ft and higher) are also a great solution.

 Litter box alternatives for handicapped cats

 The choice of alternative should depend on the cat’s health issues.
 For example, cats with arthritis may find it hard to enter the litter box.
 This is where dog litter pans.
 A very low entrance makes it easy for a senior cat to access the zone.
 However, it won’t retain litter well, so you should place a pad nearby to collect the residues of waste.